 Advanced Feature: The "Remote Access Port" option allows you to configure the desired "Remote Access Port for Remote Management" feature.
-The default access port is set to port 8080.
+The default access port is set to port 80.

-Remote Management: ment allows you to make changes to your Router's settings from able this function, MAKE SURE YOU HAVE SET THE to Any IP address can remotely mana ge the router.
+ent allows you to make changes to your Router's settings from let this function, MAKE SURE YOU HAVE SET THE Any IP address can remotely manage the router.
 Only this IP address can remotely manage the router > - Remote Access Port > 8080